 - Referent Power: This is the influence potential that comes from establishing trust with others

-When the people you are attempting to influence trust you, they tell you the truth (good news and bad).
+When the people you are attempting to influence trust you, they tell you the truth.
 When people tell you the truth, the complications associated with leadership are significantly reduced.
 Great leaders exercise their Legitimate Power in a manner that tends to enhance their Referent Power.
-They also intentionally invest in building the bonds of trust every chance they get with everyone around them.
+They also intentionally invest in building bonds of trust every chance they get with everyone around them.

 Great leaders are distinguished by their Emotional Intelligence.
 First and foremost, they are aware of themselves.
 They have taken time over the years to understand their emotions, the events that tend to trigger those emotions and the consequences associated with simply letting those emotions give way to an impulsive response.

 Great leaders are also acutely aware of others.
 Beyond that, they increase the Emotional Intelligence of those around them by acting on that awareness.
 They ensure the “hard-charging” members of their teams understand the potential unintended consequences associated with their unbridled drive, while also making sure the more introverted members of their team come to grips with the potential consequences of withholding their perspective.

 In conclusion, it would appear that regardless of the amount of natural leadership talent you were born with, becoming a great leader is akin to becoming great at anything else!
 You have to have passion for it.
 You have to engage in it.
 And you have to go out of your way to receive both feedback and feedforward, from an invested stakeholder.